redoxcode/Pyro/Building_instructions.md

 # Building instructions
 ## 1. Before you start
 - If you don't have that much soldering experience we recomment you read this [excellent guide](https://learn.adafruit.com/adafruit-guide-excellent-soldering).
-- You might be able to skip some steps depending on your Kit / Parts.
+- You might be able to skip some steps depending on your kit / parts.
 - Your PCBs might look slightly different than those in the pictures.
 - To get a clean build a lot of dry fitting should be used.
 That means you loosely stack all the parts needed and once everything is in place you start to solder.
 Sometimes you can use a small tape or rubber band to keep everything together.
 Start by soldering 2 opposing pins per component to keep everything in place.
 Then solder all the other pins.
 ## 2. Prepare your headers